flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 - **C LANGUAGE**: The compiler treats everything between `/*` and `*/` as a comment, ignoring it during compilation.
 Similarly, `//` initiates a single-line comment, causing the compiler to ignore everything following it on the same line.
 Note: While compilers disregard comments, AI assistants like GitHub Copilot use them to better understand the code's purpose.
 You can enhance documentation by using additional markup such as `@brief`, `@details`, `@param`, and `@return`.

 - **FLIPPER CODE**: `int32_t` represents a 32-bit signed integer, which can hold both positive and negative values.
 In contrast, unsigned integers such as `uint32_t` can only hold positive values (and zero).
 The range of a 32-bit signed integer is from -2,147,483,648 to 2,147,483,647.
-- **C LANGUAGE**: `simon_app` is the function's name.
+- **C LANGUAGE**: `flipboard_simon_app` is the function's name.
 Parentheses `()` follow the function name and are used to pass parameters to the function.
 Curly braces `{}` define the function's scope, which is the area where the function's code resides.
 The function's name corresponds to the `entry_point` in the `application.fam` file, which is the function the Flipper Zero will execute when the application starts.
 - **C LANGUAGE**: `void* p` represents the function's parameter list. `void*` is the parameter's type, indicating a pointer to an unspecified type. `p` is the parameter's name, serving as a local variable accessible only within the function's scope.

 - **FLIPPER CODE**: The `p` is not used in this function, so it is marked as `UNUSED`.
 The `UNUSED` macro is defined in `furi.h` and is used to prevent compiler warnings about unused variables.